keleshev/keleshev.com/point-free-pattern-matching.md

   case ~zero:&quot;(zero)&quot; ~one&colon;id ~many:(String.concat &quot;, &quot;)
 ```

-The difference is that for functions we can perform
+The difference is that for functions we can perform the
 [η-conversion](https://en.wikipedia.org/wiki/Lambda_calculus#η-conversion)
 to make
 the definition more concise, and in many—*but not all!*—cases, more readable.